varunchandran333/ToyotaCodingTest/README.md

-# Application for programming Test for Toyota
+# Application for programming Test for Toyota [1 hr duration -> Finished in 1.5 hrs]
 This is a sample application which enables to understand how to integrate Kotlin, Coroutines, flow, Koin DI and write unitest for MVVM architecture.

 ## How It's Made: